Callisto (moon): Surface features

 The largest impact features on Callisto's surface are multi-ring basins.
 Two are enormous.
-Valhalla is the largest, with a bright central region 600 kilometers in diameter, and rings extending as far as 1,800 kilometers from the center (see figure).
-The second largest is Asgard, measuring about 1,600 kilometers in diameter.
+Valhalla is the largest, with a bright central region 600 km in diameter, and rings extending as far as 1,800 km from the center (see figure).
+The second largest is Asgard, measuring about 1,600 km in diameter.
 Multi-ring structures probably originated as a result of a post-impact concentric fracturing of the lithosphere lying on a layer of soft or liquid material, possibly an ocean.
 The catenae—for example Gomul Catena—are long chains of impact craters lined up in straight lines across the surface.
 They were probably created by objects that were tidally disrupted as they passed close to Jupiter prior to the impact on Callisto, or by very oblique impacts.
-A historical example of a disruption was Comet Shoemaker-Levy 9.
+A historical example of a disruption was Comet Shoemaker–Levy 9.

 As mentioned above, small patches of pure water ice with an albedo as high as 80% are found on the surface of Callisto, surrounded by much darker material.
 High-resolution Galileo images showed the bright patches to be predominately located on elevated surface features: crater rims, scarps, ridges and knobs.
 They are likely to be thin water frost deposits.
 Dark material usually lies in the lowlands surrounding and mantling bright features and appears to be smooth.
 It often forms patches up to 5 km across within the crater floors and in the intercrater depressions.

 On a sub-kilometer scale the surface of Callisto is more degraded than the surfaces of other icy Galilean moons.
 Typically there is a deficit of small impact craters with diameters less than 1 km as compared with, for instance, the dark plains on Ganymede.
 Instead of small craters, the almost ubiquitous surface features are small knobs and pits.
 The knobs are thought to represent remnants of crater rims degraded by an as-yet uncertain process.
 The most likely candidate process is the slow sublimation of ice, which is enabled by a temperature of up to 165 K, reached at a subsolar point.
 Such sublimation of water or other volatiles from the dirty ice that is the bedrock causes its decomposition.
 The non-ice remnants form debris avalanches descending from the slopes of the crater walls.
 Such avalanches are often observed near and inside impact craters and termed "debris aprons".
 Sometimes crater walls are cut by sinuous valley-like incisions called "gullies", which resemble certain Martian surface features.
 In the ice sublimation hypothesis, the low-lying dark material is interpreted as a blanket of primarily non-ice debris, which originated from the degraded rims of craters and has covered a predominantly icy bedrock.